Dealing with disappointment is a fact of life.

 First, the next time you face a disappointment, pay attention to how you react.

 - Do you blame yourself or put yourself down, thinking

 - Do you blame other people, "It's their fault.
 They should have..."

 - Do you instantly think it's because you're unlucky or nothing ever works for you?

 These kinds of reactions will only make the situation worse for yourself.
 You’re stuck feeling sorry for yourself and you have no way to move forwards.

 Instead, take a step back from the original issue and remind yourself, “What do I really want?”

-For example, if you didn’t get the promotion you applied for, did you want the new job for: the new challenges the increased pay or just to get you away from your current co-workers?
+For example, if you didn’t get the promotion you applied for, did you want the new job for:

 If you really want new challenges, then you can start looking for another job somewhere else.
 Not getting this particular job won’t seem so bad.
 It might not have provided the challenges you really wanted anyway.
 You still have lots of other options on how to get those challenges you crave.